practicalli/clojure/iterate-over-data/index.md

 ## threading macros
 Write code that reads as a sequential series of function calls, rather that the nested function calls typical in lisp.

-A threaing macro is often used to thread a collection through a number of function calls and expressions.
+A threading macro is often used to thread a collection through a number of function calls and expressions.

 ## comp